Tag: Bangladesh

 Integral Mission for the Local Church and Community Transformation in Bangladesh

 Project Name Integral Mission for the Local Church and Community Transformation in Bangladesh Project Location Bangladesh Project Natures Church and Community Mobilisation Project Objectives To equip and train local churches and seminaries so that they can fully promote and participate in community activities and bring about comprehensive development in all areas of people’s lives.
-Beneficiaries Church members Seminary students and teachers Pastors College and university students No. of Beneficiaries Approx. 4,521 people Key Activities Revise and edit the Theological Education by Extension (TEE) course materials for Integral Mission.
+Beneficiaries Church members Seminary students and teachers Pastors College and university students No. of Beneficiaries Approx. 4,521 Key Activities Revise and edit the Theological Education by Extension (TEE) course materials for Integral Mission.
 Translate, print and distribute 12 issues of Tearfund Footstep, a Christian magazine reporting on contemporary faith issues, and write and print other practical theological resources.
-Support 24 Integral Mission extended
+Support 24 Integral Mission extended theological

 Continue reading